gauxs/sysd/hld/storage/README.md

 2. [Cassandra - wide-column store based on ideas of BigTable and DynamoDB](https://db-engines.com/en/system/Cassandra)
 3. Thoughts:
    - its an AP system with eventual consistency
+   - use wide-column store DB if we have ever increasing data and finite number of queries needs to be built on the data.
+Example: location records of uber drivers

 ### [Time series stores](https://db-engines.com/en/ranking/time+series+dbms)